fastvideo/gpu-camera-sample/README.md

 # gpu-camera-sample
 Camera sample application with realtime GPU processing

 <p>That software is based on standard image processing pipeline for camera applications.
 Processing is done on NVIDIA GPU to speedup the performance.
-The software could also work with raw images in PGM format and you can utilize these images for testing or if you don't have a camera or if your camera is not supported.</p>
+The software could also work with raw images in PGM format and you can utilize these images for testing or if you don't have a camera or if your camera is not supported.
+More info about that project you can find <a href="https://www.fastcompression.com/blog/gpu-software-machine-vision-cameras.htm">here</a>.</p>

 <p>Currently the software is working with <a href="https://www.ximea.com">XIMEA</a> cameras.
 Soon we are going to add support for JAI and Imperx cameras.</p>